Skip to main content

 Published August 2020

 Scotland is perfectly positioned to deliver an ideal family holiday.
-Holidays and short breaks offer families the much-needed opportunity to put the brakes on their busy schedules and escape for a while, reconnecting with each other and making memories together.
+Holidays and short breaks offer families the much-needed opportunity to put the brakes on their busy schedules and escape for a while.
+They allow them to reconnect with each other and making memories together.

-What are parents looking for from a family holiday experience?
+We found that parents were looking for a number of key things from a family holiday experience:

 • togetherness